dxaviud/dxaviud/README.md

 ### What I learned today

-- REST is just a set of constraints for how to use HTTP
+- A high level overview of WebSockets